Feature #3303: migrate openmoko.org into "archive mode" and remove dedicated server for it

 - serve the static cache/archive continuously in the future

-#1 Updated by roh about 1 year ago
+#1 Updated by roh over 1 year ago

 after some research i did a dump of the mediawiki including the discussion pages but without any special pages or history by using wget.

 the plugins for mediawiki seem to be very complicated and broken.